Cognitium Fast API Documentation

 1. Chat Action

-To send a chat message, include "action": "chat" along with these required fields:
+To send a chat message, include "action": "chat" plus the following required fields:

 {